 - Art of the Land.
 TLC's fall fundraising event, held at the Historic Starline gallery in Harvard, Illinois is an event not to be missed.
 On a Friday and Saturday in September, this art show & benefit brings visual and spoken word artists together for a celebration of the land and all it provides.
 2013 dates are September 20-21.
 The Planning Team will meet on the last Monday of the month through August, starting in February, at the TLC office, 4622 Dean Street, Woodstock at 6:30pm.

-- Annual Meeting/Awards Brunch.
+- Annual Celebration Brunch.
 Held the last Sunday in January each year, this event brings TLC members and friends together for a celebration of the good works completed in the previous year, as well as recognition for the many volunteers and partners who contribute so much to the mission.

 - Annual Rainbarrrel & Composter Sale.
 Every Spring, TLC gives residents the opportunity to order 55-gallon, recycled plastic rainbarrels and tumbling composters for pick-up in mid-May.